rsmeghana8/Traffic_signs_detection/README.md

 |       100     |      78.7       |    87.2    |

-Lets look at the confusion matrix
+Let's look at the confusion matrix

 <img src="https://github.com/rsmeghana8/Traffic_signs_detection/assets/57563443/8f3d9ad9-8b16-4e44-a115-41a23f3f9830" width="385px" align="center">

-Model is performing very well for the first two classes but not so great on the other two, this may explained by the imbalances in the instances of these classes
+Model is performing very well for the first two classes but not so great on the other two, this might be because of the imbalances in the instances of these classes.

 <img src="https://github.com/rsmeghana8/Traffic_signs_detection/assets/57563443/38b75067-f770-4b3e-baa5-28b7ddf8bce3" width="385px" align="center">